olihough86/rottenhaddock/README.md

 ### I am also trying my first attempt at training a classification model

-At this point I've gathered some data (top 1M domains and arond 60,000 previously claffified phishing domains)
+At this point I've gathered some data (top 1M domains and around 60,000 previously classified phishing domains)

 This is a refrence for the CSV headers for your training data, as I'm not able to share mine
 ```